Why tell your friends when you can teleport them?

 As this number grows, you’ll want to re-introduce the scene periodically to catch up new arrivals on what they’re watching.

-8. Keep important objects in front of your lenses.
+8. Keep important objects in front of your lenses

 Even when using the best cameras, it’s a good idea to position key subjects so that they’re not situated at the point where the two images are stitched together.
-(This area is most likely at a 90-degree angle to the direction of the lens.)
+(This area is most likely at a 90° angle to the direction of the lens.)
 This can be especially important if a subject is very close to the camera.

-9. Go long.
+9. Go long

 Take it easy, shoot the breeze, give your viewers time to tune in and join you.

-10. Go Wild.
+10. Go wild

-360 video is a new form, with limitless potential for helping people to do what they’ve always done – share, explore, learn.
+360° video is a new form, with limitless potential for helping people to do what they’ve always done – share, explore, learn.
 In the end, it’s going to be defined by the people who use it.

 So apply or abandon any of these tips as you please.
 Go experiment.
-There’s fresh powder on these slopes.
+There’s fresh powder on these slopes!

 Keen to keep up to date on Insta360 stories?
 Keep an eye on our blog and sign up for our mailing list.
+Got a story to share?
+Email yours to communitystories@insta360.com and win up to US$50.